© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Wern Camp is a scheduled monument protected by Cadw under reference RD130.
 View the official record →

-Wern Camp is a prehistoric hillfort situated in Radnorshire, Wales, and forms part of the defensive landscape characteristic of Iron Age settlement patterns in the Welsh Marches.
+Wern Camp is a prehistoric hillfort situated in Radnorshire, Wales, designated as a Scheduled Ancient Monument under the reference RD130.
 It is designated a Scheduled Ancient Monument by Cadw under reference RD130.

 Wern Camp dates from the prehistoric period, and is classified as a hillfort.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Wern Camp is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is RD130.